Law on the Reconstruction of the Reich: Background

 The next step in the plan to seize total control of the states was to be accomplished by the complete elimination of the state parliaments.

 Text

 The brevity of the proposed law was in striking contrast to its extraordinary historical and constitutional significance.
-With only a few sentences, it proposed wiping away the people's representative assemblies in all the länder and would centralize all government sovereignty with the Reich government in Berlin.
+With only a few sentences, it proposed wiping away the people's representative assemblies in all the Länder, subordinating the state governments to the Reich government in Berlin, and would centralize all government sovereignty with the Reich government.
+Most of the Gleichschaltung laws were drafted in a similar manner and were quite short, especially considering their ramifications.